Decoding the Mystery: A Deep Dive into 6 14 7 x 3

 The Power of Parentheses: Clarifying Ambiguity

 The inclusion of parentheses significantly reduces ambiguity and clarifies the intended order of operations.
-For instance, the following expressions would yield different results:
+Take this case: the following expressions would yield different results:

 -